CruxConnect/crux-docs/_product/sku_autocomplete_retailer.md

 uuid
 : (string) The Universal Unique Identifier for the SKU

-number_of_units_bundled
-: (number) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.

 price_tiers
 : (list) The list of Price Tier objects on this SKU including shipping_cost, minimum_tier_quantity, cost, shipping_cost_is_estimate.